Des is a mensch. He’s a gentleman and he has good intentions.

 As always, Sheila has the details:

-Braithwaite was behind the wheel as he had held back slightly as he still had to drive on from Harrismith to Nelspruit where he was needed to dry-clean some Lowvelders’ underpants.
+Braithwaite was behind the wheel.
+He had held back slightly as he still had to drive on from Harrismith to Nelspruit where he was needed to dry-clean some Lowvelders’ underpants.
 Tabs was in the passenger seat, me on the back seat.

-Under the flat raking back window of that fastback was most of a case of beer, baking in the sun.
+Under the flat raking solar panel-like back window of that red fastback was most of a case of beer, baking in the sun.
 After a short hung-over silence Tabs turned to me and asked “How hot are those beers?”

 I said “Shall we share one and see?”